 It can help reduce redness, has anti-inflammatory properties, and can even be used alone as a toner to clean and balance the skin.
 See why I love it so much?

 I purchased this 4 oz. bottle and was able to make about six bottles of makeup setting spray with it.

 The last ingredient you will need is vegetable glycerin.
 This is essential to your DIY makeup setting spray.

 This bottle will last you a long time, glycerin makes the magic happen.
 You may have tried glycerin makeup before, as many primers contain glycerin.

 Glycerin helps the makeup stick to it and remain intact for a longer period of time.
-Plus it’s super moisturizing for your skin and will give your makeup a pretty, dewy finish.
+Plus, it’s very moisturizing for your skin and will give your makeup a pretty, dewy finish.

-One word of caution: using too much glycerin can make your skin look a bit oily so use it sparingly and remember, you can always add more.
+Note: Using too much glycerin can make your skin look a bit oily, so use it sparingly and remember, you can always add more.

-Now that you have all your supplies ready, let’s get started.
+Once you have all your supplies ready, it’s time to get started.